Creating a Kubernetes cluster

 | uuid | name | tags |

-Select the template you want by setting the corresponding uuid
+Select the template you want by setting the corresponding name

 value to the CLUSTER_TMPL